Poison ivy - oak - sumac rash

 The rash is caused by skin contact with the oils (resin) of certain plants.
-The oils usually enter the skin rapidly.
+The oils most often enter the skin rapidly.

 - This is one of the most frequent causes of skin rash among children and adults who spend time outdoors.

-- The plant has three shiny green leaves and a red stem.
+- The plant has 3 shiny green leaves and a red stem.

 Poison ivy typically grows in the form of a vine, often along riverbanks.
 It can be found throughout much of the United States.

-This plant grows in the form of a shrub and has three leaves similar to poison ivy.
+This plant grows in the form of a shrub and has 3 leaves similar to poison ivy.
 Poison oak is mostly found on the West Coast.